 \begin{theorem} For any given test design, any rate achievable by DD is also achievable by LP.
 In particular, with a Bernoulli design and optimal choice of the parameter $p$, LP can achieve the rate given in \eqref{DDub} above.
 Moreover, for $\alpha \geq 1/2$, this matches the best achievable rate obtained using SSS (Theorem \ref{SSSub}). \end{theorem}

-\begin{proof} Again, for each particular test design $\mat{X}$ and defective set $\K$, whenever DD succeeds LP also succeeds.
-To be precise, any item $i$ which appears in some negative test $t$ must have $z_i$ = 0 in order to satisfy the second constraint of the linear program, $\sum_{i=1}^n x_{ti} z_i = 0$.
+\begin{proof} We argue that for any given test design $\mat{X}$ and defective set $\K$, whenever DD succeeds LP also succeeds.
+To be precise, any item $i$ that appears in some negative test $t$ must have $z_i$ = 0 in order to satisfy the second constraint of the linear program, $\sum_{i=1}^n x_{ti} z_i = 0$.
 Furthermore, if a positive test $t$ contains only one possible defective $i$, the LP solution must have $z_i \geq 1$ to ensure the first constraint $\sum_{i=1}^n x_{ti} z_i \geq 1$ holds, and it will choose $z_i$ = 1 to minimize $\sum_i z_i$.
 Finally, if DD succeeds then these definite defectives form a satisfying set, so all constraints are satisfied, and the algorithm will set all other $z_i = 0$, to minimize $\sum_i z_i$. \end{proof}

-As with SCOMP, while simulation evidence suggests that LP outperforms DD for certain problems (see for example Figure \ref{fig:allfive}), it remains an interesting open problem to determine whether it achieves a strictly larger rate than DD for $\alpha < 1/2$.
+As with SCOMP, while simulation evidence suggests that LP often outperforms DD (e.g., see Figure \ref{fig:allfive}), it is unclear whether one can formally establish that LP attains a strictly larger rate than that of DD for $\alpha < 1/2$.

-We briefly mention an earlier result that used linear programming to get a nonzero rate for all $\alpha$, albeit with a much lower rate than that of Theorem \ref{LPub}.
-The \defn{LiPo} algorithm of Chan \etal\ \cite{chan-etal-3} is based on relaxing a similar integer program, and further assumes the decoder knows $k$ exactly, so the linear program can be phrased as a feasibility problem.
-They show that LiPo achieves the rate
+We briefly mention an earlier result establishing that a (different) linear program attains a nonzero rate for all $\alpha$, albeit a much lower rate than that of Theorem \ref{LPub}.
+Specifically, the \defn{LiPo} algorithm of Chan \etal\ \cite{chan-etal-3} is based on relaxing a similar integer program to the one we surveyed, and further assumes the decoder knows $k$ exactly, so the linear program can be phrased as a feasibility problem.
+They showed that LiPo achieves the rate